 - Preserving and processing tomatoes, chilies and mangoes.

 - Preparation and testing of training modules on wasteland regeneration through land, water and vegetation management.

-The lessons from WDDF were used successfully to design and implement the Pilot Watershed Development Demonstration Project for high rainfall area.
-Eight micro watersheds, from watershed B.M.44 in Mulshi taluka consisting of eight villages participated in the project.
-The Multi level-planning department of the Planning Commission (GOI) funded the project under its Western Ghats Development Programme, from 1989 to 1994.
+The lessons from WDDF were used successfully to design and implement the Pilot Watershed Development Demonstration Project for high rainfall areas.
+Eight micro watersheds, from watershed B.M.
+44 in Mulshi taluka consisting of eight villages participated in the project.
+The Multi level-planning department of the Planning Commission (GoI) funded the project under its Western Ghats Development Programme, from 1989 to 1994.
 (Government of Maharashtra GR no. PLN-1089 /Pr.
 55 / Yojana – 19, dated 29th November 1989.).
 Over 100 farmers from these villages were trained at CDSA by using WDDF training modules.

 The WDDF has been used as an effective way of demonstrating development of wasteland into productive land in various Mulshi Villages, NGO/Civil Society organizations, educational institutions and the District Soil Conservation Department.